Prior to this picture, the metal box containing his belongings had remained at the edge of her bed, unopened.

 "This guy is like (a) rock emotionally and physically, but to see such tenderness and love between the both was devastating."

-Since he started the project at the beginning of Obama's era, he thought it might be interesting as we look to the next leader, to revisit the work once again.
+Platon started the project at the beginning of the Obama era, and he thought it might be interesting to revisit it as Obama's term came to a close.

 "I never imagined it would be more relevant today because of our divisions in America than it was when I (first) took the pictures," he said.